influxdata/telegraf/README.md

 Telegraf has a few options you can configure under the `agent` section of the config.
 If you don't see an `agent` section run `telegraf -sample-config > telegraf.toml` to create a valid initial configuration:

 * **hostname**: The hostname is passed as a tag.
-By default this should be set to the name of the machine running Telegraf.
-You can override that behavior here.
+By default this will be the hostname of the machine running Telegraf.
+You can override that value here.
 * **interval**: How ofter to gather metrics.
 Uses a simple number + unit parser, ie "10s" for 10 seconds or "5m" for 5 minutes.
 * **debug**: currently non-functional.
 Run `telegraf -config telegraf.toml -debug` to gather and send metrics to InfluxDB and to STDOUT for debugging purposes